peaster/brightspot-vagrant-aws/README.md

 If you haven't already done so, set your AWS access key ID and secret access key in `~/.aws/credentials`.
 More information on [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).

 ### From your AWS console
-- Create a EC2 security group and name it `vagrant`.
+- Create an EC2 security group and name it `vagrant`.
 Allow SSH on port 22 inbound and allow all outbound traffic on ports 80 and 443.
 - Create a key-pair and move the downloaded private key to your project directory